 (5) Period during which the variance is in effect.
-A variance is a time-limited designated use and criterion.
+A variance is a temporary modification to the designated use and associated water guality criteria.

-(a) Each variance will be granted for the minimum time estimated to meet the underlying standard(s) or, if during the period of the variance it is determined that a designated use cannot be attained, then a use attainability analysis (WAC 173-201A-440) will be initiated.
+(a) Each variance will be granted for the minimum time estimated to meet the original standard(s) or, if during the period of the variance it is determined that a designated use cannot be attained, then a use attainability analysis (WAC 173-201A-440) will be initiated.